NeuroTechX/ntx_slack_archive/eegdata.md

 >
 The problem is that sometimes patients cannot elicit MI responses (BCI illiteracy).
 Forgive me for asking: when you said that MI is more "reliable, reproducible" than Emotiv mental commands, did you mean that it would not be possible to always get a clean (even binary "yes/no") signal in locked in patients?
 I must admit that I am not a very big fan of evoked potentials such as P300.

+7/30/2017 7:25 PM

+ **sc** :

+ >Well put it this way, if you have a patient with whom you want to work directly, then by all means it would be worth experimenting with an Emotiv headset.
+But you should try one out directly yourself first and evaluate how well youre able to control the single direction (yes) versus neutral (no) at will.
+My guess is youll end up training something like concentration versus no concentration, which is considerably harder to modulate at will versus (say) squeezing a tennis ball with your right hand versus squeezing a tennis ball with your left.
+What happens when someone asks a question and you need to concentrate to answer?
+What if the system isnt working for you and youre concentrating on getting it to work, only to keep producing yes responses?
+Lets say you get around that.
+Now take off the headset and come back in six hours.
+Put it back on.
+Did you get the fit exactly the same?
+Is the angle a little bit forward or backward?
+Without an EEG cap and measuring tape how will you align to the same position each time?
+Say you cant.
+Now you end up needed to re-train your data each time you put the headset on.
+But your patient is completely locked in.
+How easy is it going to be to *reproduce* those same responses each time?
+Want to check how well it is work?
+Its a proprietary algorithm, you dont have access to the data to see.
+And so on.